 We have already learned how to repair this damage through the climb of Purgatorio, and now perhaps also learned how to prevent it from happening again, in the future.

 And with that the vision is over, and the focus goes back to Beatrice, the radiantly glowing soul at the foot of the blossoming tree, and with the virtues with lights singing a celestial song.
-All in pure bliss and celebration of the higher delights, as we soon can enter the final journey, up into Heaven.
+They are now mourning how a soul might fall away from the relationship and into a dark forest, and Beatrice is similar to Mary in front of the passion.
+But this too is soon transformed into further growth and strengthening of the soul, and how even the forest can be redeemed when re-finding the path and spiritual life.
+Thus it soon becomes another deep gift in the last steps before the final journey, up into Heaven.